The Muddy Insider Guide to St Ives

 Harbour-view Gastrobar – SILCo Searoom

-Watch harbour life go by from the stylish haven of this newly refurbed, family-run gastrobar.
+Watch harbour life go by from the stylish haven of this family-run gastrobar.
 If a ‘gastrobar’ is a new one on you, think tapas and cocktails, great food without the formality of a restaurant.
 The SILCo Searoom menu features lots of small plates starring local fish, such as grilled mackerel filet with fresh coconut and peanut salad or Newlyn crab gratin.
 The family also makes St Ives Gin, with botancials gathered from the Cornish coastline – so a gin cocktail is a must.

 We’re not overrun with hip boutiques in Cornwall but some of the best can be found in St Ives.
 Common Wanderer on Fore Street is an outdoorsy paradise, stocking everything you need to adventure in style.
 Do we need all these colourful, Scandi-inspired trappings to get back to nature?
 Perhaps not – but I want it all (even the menswear)!